 There have been a number of high profile cases recently where leading IT recycling companies have fallen foul of the Data Protection Act by allowing sensitive and/or privileged information to reach the public domain.
 In most cases this can be traced back to the IT recycling company who simply did not take appropriate measures to erase or safeguard their client's information.

-The only CESG or 'Government approved' data erase software suites are Blancco and Tabernus.
+The only NSCS (formerly CESG) or 'Government approved' data erase software suites are Blancco, White Canyon or Tabernus.
 You should receive a detailed certificate for every hard drive that is successfully erased.
 Ask your prospective recycling company for a sample certificate and if the data erase software is not one of the three aforementioned products then you need to look elsewhere.
+We use White Canyon overwriting software as it is the only software in the world to meet common criteria EAL 4+ and is approved by the likes of IBM, Cisco and Microsoft.

 In terms of sensitive data your equipment is at its most vulnerable between the point of collection and return to the company, yet many IT recycling companies (including some well-known ones) continue to use 3rd party carriers to collect your equipment, although they won't always tell you this at the time.
 Ask your prospective recycling company to confirm their transport arrangements.
 Do not underestimate the importance of this element of the recycling and disposal process.